Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Estimating the properties of Wave-packet propagation

-Equation~\eqref{eq:ode_nonlinear_width_acceleration_01} cannot be easily integrated, except in the linear regime where we recover Eq.~\eqref{eq:width_and_linear} when considering, $\ddot{\sigma} = D^2/\sigma^3$ with $\sigma(0)=\sigma_0$.
-In order to get insight into what is happening within the nonlinear regime, the analysis of the equilibrium point
+Equation~\eqref{eq:ode_nonlinear_width_acceleration_01} cannot be easily integrated, except in the linear limit where we recover Eq.~\eqref{eq:width_and_linear} when considering $\sigma(t=0)=\sigma_0$.
+In order to get insight within the nonlinear phase, the analysis of the equilibrium point